Citytracking/toner/README.md

 that sensitive data like database passwords aren't accidentally checked in and shared with people you don't want to see that kind of thing.)

-Once you've create your 'style.mml' file you can type (from inside the 'mapnik' directory):
+Once you've created your 'style.mml' file you can type (from inside the 'mapnik' directory):

 	make style.xml